atomicobject/objection/README.md

 ### Fetching Objects from Objection

-An object can be fetched from objection by creating an injector and then asking for an instance of particular class.
+An object can be fetched from objection by creating an injector and then asking for an instance of a particular class.
 An injector manages its own object context.
 Which means that a singleton is per injector and is not necessarily a *true* singleton.

     - (void)someMethod {
       ObjectionInjector *injector = [Objection createInjector];
       id car = [injector getObject:[Car class]];
     }

-A global injector can registered with Objection which can be used throughout your application or library.
+A global injector can be registered with Objection which can be used throughout your application or library.

     - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {
       ObjectionInjector *injector = [Objection createInjector];